 - If a metal debris screen is used, with threaded individual supports, install a spacer washer on external threads.
-Apply Loctite® 242® (removable) onto threads.
-Install four supports as shown. - Tighten supports with a torque wrench to 9.9 N⋅m (88 in. lb.).
+Apply blue Loctite[®] 242[®] (removable) to threads.
+Install supports as shown. - 2.
+Tighten supports with a torque wrench to 9.9 N·m (88 in. lb.).
 Debris screen will be installed to supports after blower housing is in place.